 Dr. Hale created KCCAT in October 2005, a team setting the first of its kind in meeting regional needs and abilities for accessing highly trained and higher level services for evidenced-based, cognitive-behavioral treatments of OCD, anxiety and related disorders for early childhood through older adults.
 She received her PhD in Clinical Psychology with a subspecialty in Health Psychology from Finch University of Health Sciences/The Chicago Medical School, as part of the Anxiety and Obsessive-Compulsive Disorders Treatment and Research Laboratory, and completed an internship in Clinical and Health Psychology at Charleston Area Medical Center/West Virginia University School of Medicine.
 Dr. Hale first began the Anxiety Research Program in 2004 at the University of Kansas Medical Center, completing a fellowship at Hoglund Brain Imaging Center before holding appointment as a Research Assistant Professor in the Department of Neurology and developing KCCAT as a dedicated facility.
 Her career has encompassed extensive research and clinical activities centered on CBT theory across all age groups, including intensive exposure-response prevention protocols for severe anxiety disorders and mentoring students and other professionals in these techniques.
 She has led KCCAT in obtaining external funding through the National Institutes of Health and a number of clinical research and training contracts, and is currently an Adjunct Associate Professor in the Department of Psychology at the University of Missouri-Kansas City.
 She has been consultant to local and national media, and presenter for a number of leading mental health organizations including the International OCD Foundation, the Association for Behavioral and Cognitive Therapies, and the Anxiety and Depression Association of America, for which she held an appointment on its Board of Directors from 2011 to 2014.
 Under Dr. Hale’s leadership, KCCAT was chosen as a 2011 honoree of the 25 Under 25® Awards—celebrating creative vision, responsible fiscal and operations management, and meaningful contributions to the community among Kansas City small businesses.
 Maintaining a strong dedication to research, education, and outreach surrounding evidence-based treatment and increased access to quality care, Dr. Hale continues to serve KCCAT in a part-time consultation role, while expanding her volunteer efforts in community service.

-Alex is a fifth-year doctoral candidate in the Clinical Psychology Doctoral Program at the University of Missouri-Kansas City (UMKC) and a current practicum student at KCCAT.
+Alex is a sixth-year doctoral candidate in the Clinical Psychology Doctoral Program at the University of Missouri-Kansas City (UMKC) and a current advanced practicum student at KCCAT.
 Alex completed her BA in Psychology from San Diego State University in San Diego, CA, in 2013 and she received her MA in Psychology from the University of Missouri-Kansas City in 2016.
 Alex has previously worked at the Kansas City CARE Clinic, Truman Lakewood Medical Center, and the Leavenworth VA Medical Center.
 Her research interests include addressing health disparities for underserved populations, particularly racial/ethnic minorities, by identifying related psychosocial predictors and developing community-based health interventions.
-Alex has an interest in mental health correlates of chronic illness in addition to anxiety.